Kubernetes

 When you go to production, you need to consider the following:

-1. Security: Make sure your Axon Server is secure using TLS and authentication.
+1. Security: Ensure your Axon Server is secure using TLS and authentication.
 See securing Axon Server for more information.

 2. High Availability: Running multiple nodes in a cluster is recommended for high availability.
 This requires a subscription.